 - B.A. in Japanese Studies from Georgetown University

-In addition to earning her Masters and Bachelor degrees, Claire also completed language programs in modern and classical Japanese at Keio University and Doshisha University, and in early modern and modern Dutch at Columbia University and Utrecht University.
+In addition to her Masters and Bachelor degrees, Claire has also completed language programs in modern and classical Japanese at Keio University and Doshisha University, and in early modern and modern Dutch at Columbia University and Utrecht University.
 During the 2016-17 year, she conducted research at Tokyo University’s Institute for Advanced Studies on Asia, which was supported by a Fulbright IIE Grant.